Art & Science: Nature as your Muse

 - How do scientists create and use art to help them observe details and patterns in nature?

-During this broadcast students from across the country will examine works of art, and practice scientific sketching methods.
+During this broadcast students from across the country examined works of art, and practice scientific sketching methods.

 This program is chat box interactive!
 Students get to see and hear the Academy expert, and teachers will enter comments and questions into a text-based chat window.

-Teachers - Please prepare the following materials for each student so that they can practice scientific sketching during the broadcast.
+Prepare the following for each student so that they can practice scientific sketching during program:

-The purpose of this pre-activity is to help students practice describing the details of an image, and imagining what a place feels like.
+The following activity is to help students practice describing the details of an image, and imagining what a place feels like. (~20 mins)

 - Gather pictures and/or maps of nearby shorelines (a river, lake, or ocean).